sixslimemc/loggr__legacy1/README.md

 Loggr provides exactly 3 things:
 - A public function to create log entries.
 - A public hook to implement logging behavior.
-- A minimal set of logging conventions.
+- A set of logging conventions.

 It does **not** provide any logging behavior implementation.